 “I realized we were screaming at each other and I never realized how noisy it was,” Dr Seidman told CyclingTips.
 “And I’m thinking ‘It’s pristine, silent out here, and it’s so noisy!’
 You hear the [makes whooshing sound] of the wind noise.

-To put that noise levels in perspective, OSHA, the Occupational Safety and health Administration lists that you can be exposed to 85dB or sound for eight hours at a time.
-However, even the 85dB can lead to hearing loss.
+To put that noise level in perspective, OSHA, the Occupational Safety and Health Administration, states that a person can be exposed to a maximum of 85dB while at work.
+Anything over 85dB can lead to noise-induced hearing loss.

 Dr. Seidman sees this as a real risk for cyclists— especially for those who ride daily.

 “If you think about riding downhill at say 30 miles an hour [48km/h] into a 10-mile-an-hour headwind, that’s 40 miles per hour [64km/h].
 That’s 108dB of sound.
 That’s very routine for people to get,” Dr. Seidman said.

 How to protect your hearing as a cyclist

 Obviously any ear protection must balance the need to protect your hearing from potentially damaging noises with the need to remain aware of your surroundings while out on the road.
 For that reason, many cycling enthusiasts opt for headbands that are thick enough to reduce wind noise, but not so bulky as to interfere with a helmet or one’s ability to hear traffic.
 There are also products made especially for the purpose of reducing excess wind noise.

 What to do if you suspect you have hearing loss from cycling

 Try Beltone’s online hearing screening to gauge whether you may have hearing loss, as well as its severity.
 If you find you are experiencing the symptoms of hearing loss, don’t worry— Beltone offers hearing solutions to fit every customer and need, including our earbud-style Jabra Enhance™ Plus.